The University of Newcastle released 8,345 Main Round Offers to undergraduate students tonight.

 Port Macquarie campus

-Offers to students who have completed a preparatory course at the University of Newcastle:
+Offers to students who have completed a preparation (enabling) course at the University of Newcastle:

-- 709 offers have been made to applicants who completed the Open Foundation program at the University of Newcastle in 2006.
-Open Foundation is a program for people who have been out of the education system for some time and hope to study in an undergraduate degree program in the future.
+• 1,009 offers to applicants who have completed the Open Foundation program at the University.
+Open Foundation is a program for people who have been out of the education system and hope to study in an undergraduate degree program in the future.

-- 129 offers have been made to applicants who completed the Newstep program at the University of Newcastle in 2006.
-Newstep is a program for 17 - 21 year olds who were disadvantaged in their upper schooling.
+• 398 offers to applicants who completed the Newstep program at the University.
+Newstep is a similar program to Open Foundation, aimed at 17 – 21 year olds.

-- three offers have been made to applicants who completed the Yapug program at the University of Newcastle in 2006.
-Yapug is a pre-degree program for Indigenous students.
+• Nine offers to applicants who completed the Yapug program at the University.
+Yapug is a similar program to Open Foundation and Newstep, aimed at Indigenous peoples.

 University Advisory Day

-The University of Newcastle will hold an additional Advisory Day on Friday 19 January 2007 for all prospective students, including those who did not receive an Main Round offer from UAC.
+The University of Newcastle will hold an Advisory Day on Thursday 19 January 2012 for all prospective students, including those who did not receive a Main Round Offer from the Universities Admissions Centre (UAC).
+Representatives from the University and TAFE NSW will be available to discuss options for study and pathways to University, including enabling programs.

-- Callaghan campus, 3pm - 6pm in the CT Building
+• Callaghan campus, 3pm – 6pm in the Great Hall

-- Port Macquarie campus, 3pm - 6pm in Canteen (B Block)
+• Port Macquarie campus, 3pm – 6pm in A Block